IBMDeveloperUK/R-workshops/notebooks/mapping/README.md

 This workshop stage will show a simple example of creating an interactive map application in RStudio using the [Leaflet library](https://rstudio.github.io/leaflet/)

-You don't need to anything about mapping - just use the example to create and enhance the mapping interface.
+You don't need to know anything about mapping - just use the example to create and enhance the mapping interface.

 The first example plots the position of the birthplace of R (University of Auckland, New Zealand).